wwuoti/blog/src/posts/blog/reaper-wayland.md

 Since I don't have access to Reaper's source code, I can't just look at what does the calls to `updatetoscreen`.
 -->

-### Mouse events not being sent correctly
+### Fixing mouse event offsets

-Even after fixing the playhead view updates, there's still more issues on the screen updates.
+After fixing the playhead view updates, there's still more issues on the screen updates.

 All of the mouse hover elements aren't doing anything.
 For instance, when you hover your cursor over the `M` (mute) or `S` (solo) buttons, they're supposed to change to a slightly lighter color.